 - Keep consistency of color throughout your design, be it a poster, home color scheme or a multi-page site.
 If each room or page is in a totally different color palette, it can create an inharmonious experience and confuse people as to your personal brand.

-- Explore free web-based color tools, such as Adobe Color and Illustrator Color Guide.
-These programs have preset color palettes and can be a good place to start.
+- Explore free web-based color tools, such as Adobe Color, Illustrator Color Guide or Canva’s Color Wheel.
+These tools have preset color palettes and can be a good place to start.

 - Always test colors on your audience, and on the platforms you use most.
 See what works well and what doesn’t.